TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ### UseRandomDeviceID=true
 For development it can help to always start the host fresh without storing any information on your Harddrive.
 This switch turns off all state management and gives the host a new DeviceID with every new start.
 If you keep this as the default (false) the DeviceID and other state information are saved in a folder under your bin file: "ClientBin/cache".
 You can delete this folder to start fresh with the host again.

+For easier access to configuration settings you can add a "App.Config" file to your host project and add all these settings there.

 ### ...meanwhile...
 While the host is running, you can enter "b" in the console and a Brower will open with the User Interface of the node.
 As we have no NMI Runtime installed, yet, the browser will only show: